Tejo Bindu Upanishad describes a fifteen-limb yoga. In addition to eight limbs found in typical Raja Yoga, here we could find seven limbs more.

 The state of knowing “I am that Brahman alone and rest on no support” is Dhyana.

-By patiently applying all techniques, achievement of the constant condition as “ I am Brahman only” is Samadhi.
+By patiently applying all techniques, the achievement of the constant condition of “ I am Brahman only” is Samadhi.

 Reference: Sanskrit Text Reference